 This show provides examples of:

-- Alternate Ending: In the AE it was not Demetrio the mureder, but Fabiola, who had been blackmailed by Patricia, who was about to tell everyone about the existence of Fabiola and Bruno's retarded son.
+- Alternate Ending: It has one in which it was not Demetrio the murderer, but Fabiola, who had been blackmailed by Patricia, who was about to tell everyone about the existence of Fabiola and Bruno's retarded son.
 In this ending, Fabiola is sent into a asylum and Demetrio is able to live a happy life reunited with his son.

 - Creepy Crossdresser: Shockingly not Bruno, but Demetrio